"It took having several honest conversations with myself to keep me on track with my goal of not being in so much debt the older I get."

 What specific things did you do to save that $20,000 you put towards your debt?

 I drove a 1999 Toyota Camry for 9 years.
 Having an old car saved me a ton of money on insurance and interest.
 When there’s a lien (car note) on your car, you are required to maintain full coverage at all times.
 I also had no car payments because I bought the car for cash in 2008.

 I only had to keep up with routine maintenance like oil changes.
-Of course over time, I had to do some work like replace the timing belt, water pump, and radiator but that is normal wear and tear.
+Of course, over time, I had to do some work like replacing the timing belt, water pump, and radiator but that is normal wear and tear.
 My car was one of the most reliable possessions I had.

 I chose not to have a car loan because a car loan is a liability especially if you have no business to write it off against.
 Most people have gradually accepted having car loans as being normal.
 It isn’t.